msea1/MiscCode/Python/test.md

 ![c55b2e5c2f07fd9e00533554cdc5bbac][11]

-For closed
-_Shovket Alekbarova Baku Azerbaijan 40.360, 49.833_

----

-**Waiting for Robert and thinking**: _22:12:14 +04_

-![458500a569bed537592170e46a7ea8d5][12]
+Heading back to the funicular Robert hopes to catch it before it closes for the night.
+Despite this curious sign, the funicular did not run again.

-The funicular going up had doors closed and locked despite running time until 10p it said (it was 9:30 at the time).
-I opted for the stairs and Robert true to form decided to wait and see.
+I opted for the stairs and Robert, true to form, decided to wait and see.

 Result is that I've been up here by the Soviet statue for 20 minutes.
 But it's nice.
 There's a persistent gentle breeze and the square is rather deserted leaving me unbothered and free to reflect.

-Robert comes along sooner than expected too.
+![458500a569bed537592170e46a7ea8d5][12]

-I travel and avoid social interactions almost to a fault.
+I travel but avoid social interactions almost to a fault.
 No taxis or haggling or trying to learn from locals, preferring to do research ahead of time.
 I say it's to not look foolish and be taken advantage of.

 (or be vulnerable? though when I've been truly vulnerable people have been amazing)

 I travel to see human creations but don't like humans or want to interact with them?
-:star:

----

-**Finally not efes**: _23:26:33 +04_

-![9f0e7676fe7ad3798bc7ffe450034f86][13]

-The light pils was solid, the marzen medium red good, the dark average

-## Mon 21 May

-**Interaction with locals**: _00:57:09 +04_
-I don't have the hesitation in Germany that I do here about trusting strangers.
+And notably here, I don't have the same hesitation in Germany that I do here about trusting strangers.
 Is it culture?
 Is it language?
 Is it personal experience?

+_Shovket Alekbarova Baku Azerbaijan 40.360, 49.833_

 ---

-**Bizarre spar**: _01:26:02 +04_

-![b345392b361eda2280b60b828aee4a04][14]

-At one point we wandered into a Spar market.
-I think Robert wanted an energy drink or something.
-I was just browsing around looking at what's there and what beers they have when a clerk comes over and complains about something to me.
-He keeps repeating basically the same thing and miming something.
-I keep saying I don't know and just decide to leave.
-On way out second clerk with a bit of English mildly interrogates us.
-Best I can tell accusing us of taking photos?
-So What?
-What's wrong with taking a photo or two?
-I had a similar encounter in Poland once and it's so weird to me.
-Anyways, I never even had phone out of my pocket so I just ignore them and continue walking out.

-And then about 10 minutes later I suddently remember that oh yeah, I did take a photo...
-Because in heir liquor selection I saw a bottle labelled White Goose with a design baring obvious resemblance to Grey Goose.
-It was such a brief ha that I instantly forgot about doing it.
-At the time I believe I thought it was just a small funny example of the different naming/branding in countries.
-Like how Sriracha in Germany has a swallow on the bottle instead of a rooster.
-Exactly the sort of little different I like to pick out when traveling.
-A Royale with Cheese.
-Why should the attendants care?

-But Robert points out that a more likely explanation is that the White Goose isn't just the regional name, but rather an intentional counterfeit product.
-Oh.
-Yeah, that does make more sense in this context.
-How bizarre is it that a place like Spar carries such products?!
-More examples of that low-level corruption and untrustworthiness.

-Just browsing around looking at what's there and what beers they have when a clerk comes over and complains about something and mimes.
-I keep saying I don't know and just decide to leave.
-On way out second clerk with a bit of English mildly interrogates us.
-Best I can tell accusing us of taking photos?
-Never even had phone out of my pocket.

-Wait nevermind.
-Sheepish.
-Because i did take this.Thinking it was funny but Robert points out might be counterfeit
-:star:
+**Finally not efes**: _23:26:33 +04_

+We hit up a bar with decent RateBeer ratings.
+It's a microbrewery apparently (they do have the equipment at least).

+![9f0e7676fe7ad3798bc7ffe450034f86][13]

+The light pils was solid, the marzen medium red good, the dark average.

 ---

 **Trippy sidewalk**: _02:05:57 +04_ _Clear 17°C_

-![980ac9aa53cb0e64d3d55a3c08e68dd2][15]

 This sidewalk at 2am was quite trippy.
 There was some sparkling to the paving as well so it sort of shimmered and really messed with your perspective.
 The pattern made it seem 3D.

-_Rashid Behbudov Baku Azerbaijan 40.372, 49.848_

----

-**Gold Porsche outside a nightclub**: _02:10:15 +04_ _Clear 17°C_
+![980ac9aa53cb0e64d3d55a3c08e68dd2][15]

+A moment later we pass by this

 ![ae6df65e34474002c1c38ecf1b144acc][16]

-Spotted outside a club at 2am; a completely gold-plated Porsche.
+A completely gold-plated Porsche parked outside a club at 2am.
 Totally legit I am sure.

-_Khagani Street Baku Azerbaijan 40.374, 49.847_
+_Rashid Behbudov Baku Azerbaijan 40.372, 49.848_

 ---